 Granite countertops, a wrap-around porch, a huge fireplace – you’ve always dreamed of owning a home with these features.
 And, besides, what’s another $15,000 or so added to the already-big price of the home.
 You need to tread with caution here, though.

-Among the deals, you shouldn’t make with the seller when buying a house in san bernardino, riverside counties is one that busts your budget.
+Among the deals, you shouldn’t make with the seller when buying a house in San Bernardino, Riverside, and San Diego Counties is one that busts your budget.
 You may really, really want those features – and the seller has added them in at an attractive price – but make sure you can afford them.
 You need to set your mortgage payments such that you can still meet the obligation even if, say, you have to change jobs and take a cut in pay.

 2. Buying Anyway When You Plan to Move Soon